Free Profit and Loss Statement Templates (Monthly & Annual)

 How often should I generate a profit and loss statement?

-Most business owners prefer to generate their profit and loss statements on a monthly, quarterly or yearly basis.
+Most business owners prefer to generate their statements on a monthly, quarterly or yearly basis.

 Are all companies required to prepare P&L statements?

-Usually, private companies are not required to prepare a profit and loss statement.
+Usually, private companies are not required to prepare a P&L statement.
 However, for public companies, business owners must prepare this financial statement and file it with the Securities and Exchange Commission.
 With that in place, investors and company regulators can review the financial status of the business.

 All GAAP (Generally Accepted Accounting Principles) guidelines must be observed as a public business owner prepares a P&L statement.